uyuni-project/uyuni-rfc/accepted/0000-caasp-nodes.md

 and their dependencies<sup>3</sup>.
 At the time of writing, it is not easy to [build the dependency tree using plain `zypper`](https://stackoverflow.com/questions/12183757/reverse-dependency-generation-with-zypper) (it will be available with `zypper` 1.14.33) and it is not clear (from the CaaS Platform side) whether a forbidden package dependency should be considered forbidden as well.
 For example, `iptables` is a dependency of `cri-o`, but `cri-o` does not specify which versions of `iptables` are supported.

-To be on the safe side, Uyuni/SUSE Manager must not offer the possibility to issue the following actions on a registered CaaS Platform node:
+To be on the safe side, Uyuni/SUSE Manager must not offer the possibility to issue the following operations on a registered CaaS Platform node:

 * Upgrade a package
 * Remove a package